LiquidIce95/Quant_Data_Platform/README.md

 Thus your second objective is to engineer a pipeline from live market data of Interactive Brokers to a real-time chart where it is indicated when the macro data is released and then updated in the chart with minimal delay such that analysts can observe the impact of the release and results of these reports in real-time on futures markets.
 This chart should support basic chart functionality and loading of historical data (historical charts).
 Metrics of success:
-- End-to-end latency ≤500 milliseconds from Interactive Brokers to chart / dashboards / API users in Switzerland.
+- Dashboard must be responsive and fluid ≤500 milliseconds lag or sampling.
 - Use of true event tick data (no sampling)
 - Clear and automated data and dev Ops
 - Clear and sensisble Data governance